-Welcome to the lesson for February 2, Jesus Visits Martha and Mary, the story from Luke 10:38-42.
+Welcome to Jesus Visits Martha and Mary, the story from Luke 10:38-42.

 I love this story because it does such a good job of raising questions about hospitality- hospitality that we try to practice and the unique, radical hospitality of God.

 Truth be told, I think I also love this scripture because I can really relate to Martha’s predicament.
 What kind of hospitality is important in our own lives?
 To what extent is it important?
 I find it interesting-and comforting- that Jesus doesn’t disapprove of Martha’s focused cleaning and cooking and all her caring for her guests.
 His response to her frustration of finding herself doing all the work (“Lord, make my sister help me!”) is to turn the focus to his own brand of hospitality to Mary.

 As I know you know, children will need help understanding what the word hospitality means.
 Does God ask us to show hospitality to others?
 What about God’s form of hospitality to us?